Skip to content

 Sync and updates

-If the <lastmod> attribute is not defined, then AI Search will automatically crawl each link defined in the sitemap once a day.
+If the <lastmod> attribute is not defined, AI Search uses the <changefreq> attribute to determine how often to re-crawl the URL.
+If neither <lastmod> nor <changefreq> is defined, AI Search automatically crawls each link once a day.

 Limits